radareorg/radare2-extras/dwarf/Readme.md

 + Might fail while using with other libdwarf versions
 + Problem in compilation because of libdwarf and sdb source path

-Please file an issue if you find any other issue.
+Please file an issue if you find any

 Things to do:
 -------------

- - C format output (`iddd`)
  - Print type and size for structure or any of its member (`iddt`)
+ - Long description of strucutre (`idddl`) (Instead of printing structures as `struct name var_name;`, it should print the nested definition of `struct name`)
+ - Improve array output.
+GDB prints it in a more nicer way for situation like array of structs
+ - Allow printing of array fields.
+For example: `struct->field[2]`
+ - Issue with setting flags for stubs (they should be named differently)

 License:
 --------